xyproto/geminiclient/README.md

 * Supports tool / function calling where you can supply custom Go functions to the Gemini client, and Gemini can call the functions as needed (but only for 1 tool/function, for now).
 * This package is a work in progress!
 * The only currently known issue is that when adding more than 1 tool/function, it appears to not work, ref. the `multicall` branch.
+* The functions starting with `Must` are alternatives to the ones that return a value and an error.
+These functions will just return the value, but panic if it fails.
+This is handy for testing and quick examples, but larger applications should probably not use them.

 ## Example use